mercadopago/devsite-docs/guides/payments/api/handling-responses.en.md

                                                                         |
 | rejected   | `cc_rejected_max_attempts`             | You have reached the limit of allowed attempts. <br/><br/> Choose another card or another payment method.                                            |
 | rejected   | `cc_rejected_other_reason`             | `payment_method_id` did not process the payment.                    |

+> NOTE
+>
+> Note
+>
+> The expiration of a payment in `pending` or `in_process` state occurs after 30 days and the cancellation is automatic, is this case the final status of the payment is `cancelled/expired`.

 ### Errors in data entry: HTTP Status 400 Bad Request